sumbach/modern-cljs/doc/tutorial-16.md

 Compiling "test/js/testable.js" from ["src/cljs" "test/cljs"]...
 Successfully compiled "test/js/testable.js" in 6.427312 seconds.
 Running all ClojureScript tests.

 Testing modern-cljs.shopping.validators-test

 FAIL in (validate-shopping-form-test) (:)
 Shopping Form Validation / Happy Path
 expected: (= nil (validate-shopping-form "foo" "0" "0" "0"))
   actual: (not (= nil {:quantity ["Quantity has to be an integer number" "Quantity has to be positive"]}))

 Ran 1 tests containing 13 assertions.
 1 failures, 0 errors.
 {:fail 1, :pass 12, :test 1, :type :summary, :error 0}

 Testing modern-cljs.shopping.validators-test

 FAIL in (validate-shopping-form-test) (:)
 Shopping Form Validation / Happy Path
 expected: (= nil (validate-shopping-form "foo" "0" "0" "0"))
   actual: (not (= nil {:quantity ["Quantity has to be an integer number" "Quantity has to be positive"]}))

 Ran 1 tests containing 13 assertions.
 1 failures, 0 errors.
 {:fail 1, :pass 12, :test 1, :type :summary, :error 0}

 Testing modern-cljs.shopping.validators-test

 FAIL in (validate-shopping-form-test) (:)
 Shopping Form Validation / Happy Path
 expected: (= nil (validate-shopping-form "foo" "0" "0" "0"))
   actual: (not (= nil {:quantity ["Quantity has to be an integer number" "Quantity has to be positive"]}))

 Ran 1 tests containing 13 assertions.
 1 failures, 0 errors.
 {:fail 1, :pass 12, :test 1, :type :summary, :error 0}
 Subprocess failed
 ```

-It worked again as expected.
-Because of the code change into the
+The test now fails, as expected.
+Because of the code change in
-`validators_test.cljs` file, the `lein cljsbuild test` recompiles all
+`validators_test.cljs`, `lein cljsbuild test` recompiles all
 the builds before launching the three `:test-commands` and it finally
-reports the assertion error for each of the build.
+reports the assertion error for each of the builds.

 > NOTE 5: If you followed the suggestion in the previous NOTE 2, I now
 > suggest you to commit the changes by issuing the following `git`